TravelMapping/HighwayData/hwy_data/LA/usala/README.md

 The northern end of LA807 is unclear.
 It no longer reaches the state line.

 Given the lack of GMSV for the area, LA897-1 thru 897-6 are drafted according to best guesses from http://wwwsp.dotd.la.gov/Inside_LaDOTD/Divisions/Multimodal/Data_Collection/Mapping/District%20Maps/District_58.pdf.
 LA DOTD has been contacted for further information.

-LA987-3 and LA987-3 Spur are both signed on the same road, and what appears to be the spur is signed LA987-3, so the shorter road was drafted as LA987-3 Spur.

 LA1055 is not signed along LA450 or LA38 according to GMSV, so the 2 segments of LA1055 were drafted separately.